Online CNA Classes in Maryland: Compare Schools, Get Info & More

 How long does it take to become a CNA in MD?

-The time it takes to become a CNA in Maryland varies between programs, but typically between six weeks and five months.
+The time it takes to become a CNA in Maryland varies between programs, but the timeframe typically lands somewhere between six weeks and five months.
 For example, students at Howard County Community College can complete their coursework and clinical experience in six to eight weeks.

 How much does a CNA course cost in Maryland?